Ankr-network/ankr-docs/docs/Earn/liquid-staking/dot/dot-liquid-staking-mechanics.md

 1. User requests the Ankr deposit address via the Ankr backend.

-2. User sends DOTs to the obtained Ankr deposit address via the Ankr backend.
+2. User sends DOT to the obtained Ankr deposit address via the Ankr backend.

 3. User sends their extrinsic id to the Ankr backend.
 In Substate, an extrinsic is a piece of information that comes from outside the chain and is included in a block.

 4. Once the transaction has been finalized, the user can see their DOT balance in Akr Earn.

 5. Ankr backend monitor deposits to the Ankr deposit address.
-Once new DOTs are available for staking, the backend:
+Once new DOT are available for staking, the backend:
-   1. Transfers the DOTs to one of the Ankr dedicated accounts if necessary.
+   1. Transfers the DOT to one of the Ankr dedicated accounts if necessary.
-   2. Bonds DOTs for staking.
+   2. Bonds DOT for staking.
    3. Constantly nominates a subset of validators.

 ### Claiming aDOTb